Enalean/tuleap-documentation-en/languages/en/user-guide/git.rst

 ========================

 This chapter is not a Git Tutorial.
-It focuses on the integration of Git with |SYSPRODUCTNAME| and how to use it in an optimal way in this context.
+It focuses on the integration of Git with Tuleap and how to use it in an optimal way in this context.
 If you are not familiar with Git we warmly advise you to first read some of the documents listed in the references section (see `Git References`_).